-Each video in the Festival will launch with a live online event with the artists and creators.
-This event will be ticketed.
+Each video in the Festival will launch with a ticketed live online event featuring the artists and creators.

 After each launch event, the concert video itself will be made available for free and will remain available on this page for the duration of the Festival.